20 Things Lactation Consultants Want You to Know - Baby Chick

 17. If you experience problems, go back to the basics.
 Most breastfeeding problems can be solved by starting over and keeping things simple.
 If your nipples hurt, you probably need to change the feeding position or the shape and hold of your breasts.
 Or you can always unlatch and start again.
 Start with the basics before assuming anything more complicated is going on.

 18. Working mothers who pump deserve all the respect and love in the world.
 Exclusive pumping moms do, too.
+Pumping on a schedule takes commitment and physical effort.

-19. Trust biology, trust your baby and trust your body.
+19. Trust biology, trust your baby, and trust your body.

-Your body was made to make milk.
+Your body was made to make breast milk.
 Ask yourself, “Is my baby pooping and peeing enough?
 Do my breasts feel drained after a feeding?
 Is my baby gaining weight and meeting developmental milestones?”
 If the answer to these questions is yes, then your baby is getting enough milk!

 20. Breastfeeding is normal, it is intense, and it is beautiful.